flo338/pin-for-sigmoid/README.md

 ## Outcome

-Through symbolic regression, we can eventually express the function in closed form, successfully recovering the original equation from the neural network's approximation
+Through symbolic regression, we can eventually express the function in closed form, successfully recovering the original equation from the neural network's approximation.
+(Highest scoring solution of symbolic regression is  inv(1.0006227 + inv(exp(x0))))